Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/statements/Yannis.md

 *  Built the Hazard Detection Unit and helped in the design, debugging and testing of the Pipeline Registers
 * Helped in building the Cache, and helped test our Cache Memory system

-## Statement
+## Contributions
 ### Program Counter
 My first contribution was building the Program Counter (a task which was randomly assigned to me for Lab 4.
 I continued modifying the PC to make sure it works for the single-cycle, pipelined and cache versions of our CPU).

 My final design of the PC for Lab 4 can by seen by Sne's commit [824c2c3](https://github.com/Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/commit/824c2c392575be7485710e18ccce1e39f5f9e49a) where the files were copied over.
 The development of the Program Counter then continued with my design choice to include a 2-bit PCSrc input signal (although only 3 of the 4 inputs were needed to implement the instructions necessary to run the reference and f1 programs).

 | PCSrc [1:0] | Use Case | Instruction Types | Instructions Used
 | --------------- | --------------- | --------------- | --------------- |